I have this thing about chestnuts. I don’t know why. Well, maybe I do.

 Roasted Chestnut Ice Cream

 A rich, creamy, nutty ice cream using seasonal chestnuts that you've had the fun of roasting, or pre-roasted chestnuts that are vacuum sealed.
+Adding in chocolate chunks, caramel sauce and nuts gives it an amazing texture.
 Perfect winter dessert.
 Or in an Affogato!

 Ingredients